Industries Financial Services Home Page VMware Cloud Foundation

 How VMware Cloud Foundation (VCF) Supports DORA Compliance

-VMware Cloud Foundation (VCF) is a hybrid cloud platform that integrates compute, storage, networking, and security into a unified infrastructure.
+VMware Cloud Foundation (VCF) is a private cloud platform that integrates compute, storage, networking, and security into a unified infrastructure.
+The VCF private cloud platform can run on premises or in supported provider clouds.
 It offers financial institutions the tools needed to comply with DORA’s stringent requirements while enhancing operational resilience, reducing risk, and improving overall efficiency.
 Here are key ways VCF supports financial services firms in meeting DORA compliance:

 1. Enhanced Operational Resilience

 One of DORA’s primary objectives is to ensure that financial institutions have the ability to maintain operational continuity during ICT disruptions.
-VMware Cloud Foundation’s hybrid cloud architecture supports business continuity and disaster recovery by allowing institutions to run their critical workloads across multiple cloud environments—private, public, and edge.
+VMware Cloud Foundation supports business continuity and disaster recovery by allowing institutions to run their critical workloads across multiple cloud environments—private, public, and edge.

 With VCF’s built-in disaster recovery and failover capabilities, financial institutions can ensure that critical applications remain available even in the event of a disruption.
 VCF also provides automated backup and replication features, ensuring that data is consistently protected and recoverable, which aligns with DORA’s requirements for operational resilience.